Queen Jiang (character): Fengshen Yanyi

-After being framed by Daji, Jiang was demoted to the status of imperial concubine by King Zhou of Shang and banished to the cold palace.
+After being framed by Daji, Jiang was demoted to the status of imperial concubine by Di Xin of Shang and banished to the cold palace.
 In her solitude there, Daji gained favor, while Jiang endured loneliness.
-Despite Yin Jiao and Yin Hong, her two sons, informing King Zhou of Shang about everything, the king chose to heed Daji's slanderous words and disregarded his sons' counsel, opting instead to punish the two princes with beatings.
-Two months later, Lady Yin, the wife of Li Jing, spoke of Queen Jiang's virtues in front of King Zhou.
-Upon hearing this, King Zhou released Queen Jiang.
-That night, King Zhou of Shang reinstated Jiang as queen once again.
+Despite Yin Jiao and Yin Hong, her two sons, informing Di Xin of Shang about everything, the king chose to heed Daji's slanderous words and disregarded his sons' counsel, opting instead to punish the two princes with beatings.
+Two months later, Lady Yin, the wife of Li Jing, spoke of Queen Jiang's virtues in front of Di Xin.
+Upon hearing this, Di Xin released Queen Jiang.
+That night, Di Xin reinstated Jiang as queen once again.

-Once, under the influence of alcohol, Daji accompanied King Zhou in disguise for a patrol.
+Once, under the influence of alcohol, Daji accompanied Di Xin in disguise for a patrol.
 After two hours, they returned on horseback.
 Later, in a fit of jealousy, Daji punished Queen Jiang with thirty lashes and sent her to the cold palace.
 To prove her innocence, Queen Jiang sent a messenger pigeon to Lady Yin, the wife of Li Jing.
 Upon receiving the message, Lady Yin rushed to the cold palace.
 When Lady Yin entered the cold palace, she saw Queen Jiang being gouged out of her eyes, so she went to stop her.
 However, Queen Jiang was already dead.
-After the conclusion of the event, Daji slandered King Zhou by accusing Queen Jiang of plotting rebellion, attempting to assassinate King Zhou, and assisting her father, Duke Jiang Huanchu, in usurping the throne of Shang from the Zhou dynasty.
-Subsequently, King Zhou enfeoffed Daji as queen.
-After Queen Jiang's death, her two sons, Yin Jiao and Yin Hong, were marginalized by Daji and eventually slandered to death by King Zhou.
+After the conclusion of the event, Daji slandered Di Xin by accusing Queen Jiang of plotting rebellion, attempting to assassinate Di Xin, and assisting her father, Duke Jiang Huanchu, in usurping the throne of Shang from the Zhou dynasty.
+Subsequently, Di Xin enfeoffed Daji as queen.
+After Queen Jiang's death, her two sons, Yin Jiao and Yin Hong, were marginalized by Daji and eventually slandered to death by Di Xin.
 When Jiang Ziya was naming gods, Queen Jiang was appointed as the Taiyin Star.